tavinus/kick.sh/README.md

 The system manager can choose to kill all sessions from an user, or a specific session.

-The script runs interactively and asks for confirmation before Killing anything.
+The script runs interactively and asks for confirmation before killing anything.

-Requires _root_ privileges to run.
+Requires *root* privileges to run.

 ## Dependencies
 The script uses `awk`, `sort` and `who`, which are usually installed by default.